-But John also said of himself that he was “the voice of one crying in the wilderness to prepare the way of the Lord” and that Jesus came after him but was preferred before Him.
+John said of himself that he was “the voice of one crying in the wilderness to prepare the way of the Lord” and that Jesus came after him but was preferred before him.
 And the greatest statement John made about Jesus was, “And I saw, and bare record that this is the Son of God!”
 (John 1:34)

 So I return to my original statement that John was offended with Jesus because he went from “Behold the Lamb of God”….to “are you the One?”
 Only offense will cause us to question our faith in the Lord Jesus Christ!

 Let’s return to Matthew 11, where Jesus responds to John’s disciples.
-He tells them to report back to John what they hear and see, but then He makes this statement in verse 6, “And blessed is he, whosoever shall not be offended in me.”
+He tells them to report back to John what they heard and saw, but then He makes this statement in verse 6, “And blessed is he, whosoever shall not be offended in me.”
 Why would Jesus add this to what He wanted the disciples to tell John?
 Obviously, John was offended!

 Why was John offended?
-I don’t know for sure, but I can surmise that John is in prison and he is about to die and offense has come in.
+I don’t know for sure, but scripture let’s know that John is in prison and he is about to die, so offense has come in.
 He had a perceived notion that he would be protected from the devil because of his service to God.
 He has spent his entire life preparing the way for Jesus, getting people ready to hear the Messiah and the thanks he is getting is a beheading.
 What’s wrong with this picture?

 You see, John had the same adversary that we have.
 While we are living this life in Christ, things are going to happen and the adversary will forever be there to accuse God to us!
 After all, he is an accuser.
 He accuses us to God and God to us!
 And so I am sure that while John was in prison, the devil was in his ear: You spent all that time working for God and now you are going to die!
 You thought Jesus was the Lamb of God, but if He is, then why are you in prison?
 Why hasn’t He delivered you!
 Your life has been a sham, a lie, a joke!
 He is not the Son of God!
 Admit it!
 Your life and ministry has been in vain!

-Well, I am writing today to declare to you, that He is and He does!!
+Well, I am writing today to declare to you, that He is who He says He is, and He does what He said He will do!!
 He has given us exceeding precious promises and will fulfill all that we can believe Him for!
 But in the case of John, John knew that Jesus must increase and he must decrease.
 We use that saying to show our humbleness, but John said it because he had already been told that he and Jesus would not share the same stage.
 He really had to leave this earth.
 It was part of his assignment!